tenstorrent/tt-exalens/docs/debuda-lib-docs.md

 ### Description

-Get the runtime data and cluster description yamls through the debuda interface.
+Get the runtime data and cluster description yamls through the Debuda interface.